>> Please see our Home page for more information <<

 You are welcome to attend as many of the sessions as you like throughout the summer.
 We will be there!

-The sessions are currently scheduled to take place from 2-3:30 PM on Thursday afternoons.
+The sessions are currently scheduled to take place from 10-11:30 AM on Thursday morning.
 Moderators will have the option to continue individual sessions beyond this point or conclude earlier depending upon participant interest.
 In addition, we will make the decision to offer additional sessions if there is a specific group that is interested in meeting or an additional time that will meet a persons schedule.
 If this is of interest to you, please send an email to Tristan@lakestewardsME.org.